albertkun/21S-ASIAAM-191A-Assignments/README.md

 Note: Most assignments will require a  write-up in markdown (`.md`) detailing your submission.

 ## Using Markdown
-`.md` stands for Markdown and it is a format that you will need to submit write-up for assignments with.
+`.md` stands for Markdown and it is a format that you will need to use for write-up assignments.
 Here is a helpful link to the GitHub markdown tips: [https://guides.github.com/features/mastering-markdown/](https://guides.github.com/features/mastering-markdown/)

 ## What about group assignments?
 Do not submit your group work here.
 Group assignments will be submitted on your own separate repository.